minakamoto/pcshscr2023/docs/1st.md

 Add a menu that displays a random image of a dog as well as Pokémon.

-##### Create the src/DogContainer.tsx file and replace its contents with the following code:
+##### Create the src/DogContainer.tsx file and replace its contents with the following code

 In DogContainer.tsx, the dog image is retrieved randomly, similar to PokemonContainer.tsx.
 The design is also the same.